Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ![Vue Popularity February 2020](../images/vue_popularity.png)

-Why we choose to use react ?
-We use react because of the following reasons:
+Why we choose to use React ?
+We use it because of the following reasons:

 - fast
 - modular